-FIGURES 12 and 13 depict the reduction in metals and cyanide loadings to the Field's Point WWTF between 1981, the year before the NBC assumed the ownership and operation of the Field's Point Wastewater Treatment Facility and portions of the metropolitan Providence sewer system, to the present.
+FIGURES 13 and 14 depict the reduction in metals and cyanide loadings to the Field's Point facility between 1981, the year before the NBC assumed the ownership and operation of the Field's Point Wastewater Treatment Facility and portions of the metropolitan Providence sewer system, to the present.

-Over these two decades, there has been a significant downward trend in the total loadings of metals (FIGURE 12).
-Cyanide loading data for the same time period indicate a similar overall downward trend (FIGURE 13).
-The success in reducing the metal and cyanide inputs to the WWTFs is largely due to the efforts and success of the NBC's Pretreatment and Pollution Prevention programs.
+Over these two decades, there has been a significant downward trend in the total loadings of metals as can be seen in FIGURE 13.
+Total metals loadings is defined as the sum of cadmium, copper, chromium, lead, mercury, nickel, silver and zinc loadings for a given year.
+These loadings have remained at essentially the same level as 2003 loadings, but significantly lower than loadings throughout the 1980s and 1990s.
+Cyanide loading data for the same time period indicate a similar overall downward trend as can be seen in FIGURE 14.
+The success in reducing the metal and cyanide inputs to the POTWs is largely due to the efforts and success of the NBC's Pretreatment and Pollution Prevention programs.